Interior Design

 - Prerequisite:None.

 This course is a basic introduction to the process of staging homes for sale.
 Topics include model homes and resale.
-Field trips are required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes